Gowerlabs/LibFTD2XX.jl/README.md

 are available in in the submodule `Wrapper`.

-Supports Julia v0.7 and above.
+Supports Julia v0.7 and above, on Windows (32- and 64-bit), Linux (64-bit, ARMv7, ARMv8), and MacOS.

 ## Example Code